gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 This document is not intended as legal advice.
-Readers are advised to consult their own legal advisors if they would like a legal interpretation of their rights or the rights of the IETF Trust {{!RFC4371}}
+Readers are advised to consult their own legal advisors if they would like a legal interpretation of their rights or the rights of the IETF IPMC {{!RFC4371}}
 in any Contributions they make.

 ##  No Retroactive Effect